Editor's choice: Credible personal loans

-Imagine this scenario: Russell is carrying two credit cards — one that he’s nearly maxed out to pay emergency bills and another filled with general spending — along with a year-old medical bill that wasn’t covered by his insurance.
+Imagine this scenario: Russell is carrying two credit cards — one that he’s nearly maxed out to pay emergency bills and another filled with general spending — along with a medical bill that wasn’t covered by his insurance.

 Image source: Shutterstock